giuliodondi/Space-Shuttle-System-Expanded/README.md

 - lower wheel braking force
 - thermal configs taken from the updated configs in the main RO release, bit higher tolerance on the nose cabin
 - CL adjustments for the cargo bay
-- elevon and tail surface Ferram control settings come pre-configured for my Shuttle Entry script
+- control surface surface Ferram control settings come pre-configured for my Shuttle Entry script

 ---

-## Split airbrake branch (experimental)

-The *splitbrake* branch contains a new part I made in Blender from the original DECQ rudder.
-It is an individual rudder panel, a pair of these should be surface-attched to the Shuttle tailfin.
-Each has their own Ferram configuration so they can act as spoilers individually.
-Functionally it works fine, but the open airbrakes generate way too little drag, much less than a B9 procedural surface of the same size